Moment categories and operads: Hypermoment categories

 The dendroidal category of Moerdijk-Weiss \cite{MW} and the graphoidal category of Hackney-Robertson-Yau \cite{HRY} are examples of hypermoment categories which are not moment categories because both categories have inert morphisms without active retraction.
 Nonetheless both are augmented over $\Gamma$ by assigning to a dendrix (resp. graphix) its \emph{vertex set}.
 We will show that $\Omega$ contains the plus construction $\Gamma^+$ of Segal's category $\Gamma$ as a subcategory.
 This is the reason for which in Table \ref{table} symmetric operads appear twice: as $\Gamma$-operads and as $\Omega$-monoids.

 We finally deduce from the existence of the plus construction $\CC^+$ a general monadicity result for $\CC$-operads, viewed as structures on $\CC$-collections.
-As crucial intermediate step we construct for each extensional hypermoment category $\CC$ a Feynman category $\Ff_\CC$ (cf. Kaufmann-Ward \cite{KW}) such that $\CC^+$-monoids (and hence $\CC$-operads) get identified with $\Ff_\CC$-operads. \emph{Extensionality} means that $\CC$ admits (coherent) pushouts of inert morphisms along active morphisms.
+A crucial intermediate step is the construction of the free $\CC^+$-monoid generated by a $\CC$-collection.
+Here we need that $\CC$ is \emph{strongly extensional} and thus admits coherent pushouts of inert morphisms along active morphisms.
 These pushouts are used to define an abstract insertion of $\CC$-trees into vertices of $\CC$-trees.

 \begin{dfn} A \emph{hypermoment category} is a category $\CC$ equipped with an active/inert factorisation system and an augmentation $\gamma_\CC:\CC\to\Gamma$ such that\begin{itemize}\item[(i)]$\gamma_\CC$ preserves active (resp. inert) morphisms;\item[(ii)]$\gamma_\CC$ preserves cardinality in the following sense: for each object $A$ of $\,\CC$ and each element $\11\rIn\gamma_\CC(A)$, there is an essentially unique inert lift $U\rIn A$ in $\CC$ such that $U$ satisfies unit-axiom (U2) of Definition \ref{unitaldefinition}.\end{itemize}